Stock market today: Wall Street closes another winning week with barely a move - ExBulletin

 To be sure, the 18.1% jump in the S&P 500 this year also has critics saying the rally has gone too far, too fast.
 The risk of recession remains as inflation and interest rates remain high.

-When Fed Chairman Jerome Powell speaks after the central bank’s rate decision on Wednesday, Deutsche Bank economists say he is likely to point out that more evidence is needed to be confident that inflation will be brought under control.
+When Fed Chairman Jerome Powell speaks after the central banks’ rate decision on Wednesday, Deutsche Bank economists say he is likely to underscore that more evidence is needed to be confident that inflation will be brought under control.

-Besides the Fed meeting, next week will also feature earnings reports from three of the Magnificent Seven companies behind the majority of the S&P 500’s gains this year.
+In addition to the Fed meeting, next week will also feature earnings reports from three of the Magnificent Seven companies responsible for the majority of the S&P 500 gains this year.
 Alphabet, Meta Platforms and Microsoft will report earnings, and expectations are high after they’ve all soared more than 35% so far this year.

-Another of the seven, Tesla, fell sharply on Thursday despite higher-than-expected profits and revenue on fears of future growth.
+Another of the seven, Tesla, fell sharply on Thursday despite higher profit and revenue than expected due to concerns about future growth.
 This helped drag the S&P 500 to a loss and the Nasdaq composite to a 2.1% decline.

 Major stocks have become so important and their movements have become so influential in the market that the Nasdaq is rebalancing its Nasdaq 100 index before the start of trading on Monday, to lessen the impact of certain stocks on the overall index.